thew44/gpghelper/README.md

 # gpghelper
-A tool to help using SSH with GPG keys on Windows
+A tool to help using SSH with GPG keys on Windows.

 ![screenshot of gpghelper](screenshot.png)